 We aim to acknowledge receipt of your complaint within one working day and to provide you with a full response within 10 working days.
 In more complex cases, it may take longer than this to respond, but we will keep you updated on progress.

 Yes.
-If you believe that the procedural rules (as outlined in Part C of the Erasmus + Programme Guide, Information for Applicants) have not been followed in the award of your Erasmus+ grant award, you may appeal the decision to Léargas.
+If you believe that the procedural rules (as outlined in Part C of the Erasmus + Programme Guide, Information for Applicants; or in Part E of the European Solidarity Corps Programme Guide, Information for Applicants)) have not been followed in the award of your grant, you may appeal the decision to Léargas.